QuentinRa/blog.quentinra.dev/maths/numerical-analysis/index.md

 	\end{array} \right . \]
 </div>

-It is called forward because the expression of $z_{k+1}$ only depends of known values.
+It is called forward because the expression of $z_{k+1}$ only depends on known values.

 This method is the simplest, but has the default to easily have big errors.

 ### Backward

-It's quite the same than the forward Euler method, with a little difference :
+It's quite the same as the forward Euler method, with a little difference:

 <div>
 	\[ \left\lbrace \begin{array}{l}
 		z_0 = y_0 \\